mokunet

 How it works · Baselines

-Island baselines are public statistics — agriculture, water, energy, employment, demographics — drawn from federal sources through Google Data Commons and mapped onto Hawai'i's 33 moku districts.
-They give every district a starting picture organized by stewardship pillar, while being honest about a real limit: federal data resolves to the county, which in Hawai'i often means a whole island.
+Island baselines are public statistics — agriculture, water, energy, employment, demographics — drawn from federal sources through Google Data Commons and placed on the map of Hawaiʻi's 33 moku.
+They give every district a starting picture organized by stewardship pillar, while being honest about a real limit: federal data comes at the county level, which in Hawaiʻi often means a whole island.

 Back to LearnHow research sharpens them